bemartinson926/best_song_app/class_3_instructions.md

 Class 3 Instructions
 ==============

+##### Below are the instructions for what we covered during Class 3 as well as what we didn't finish to be prepared for Class 4.

-##### If you would like to start from where we left off after class 2 you can clone the repo into your local directory
+- Clone the repo into your local directory:

-via ssh (preferred):
+via ssh:
 ```
 $ git@github.com:bemartinson926/best_song_app.git
 ```